Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 ## Events handled by Analytics

-The following events are handled by the Analytics extension:
+The following events are handled by the Adobe Analytics extension:

 ### Generic track content request <a id="generic-track-content-request"></a>